 Inside the bag, you get multiple pockets for holding your possession in place and another attachment point for things like a wallet or your keys.
 This backpack has an internal compression feature that helps to keep your clothes in place, so they don’t end up in a pile at the bottom of the backpack.

-Overall the Pacsafe Venturesafe EXP45 is simply a well-designed backpack, and we're happy to recommend it!
+Overall the Pacsafe Venturesafe EXP45 are simply well-designed anti-theft backpacks, and we’re happy to recommend them!

 Pacsafe Vibe 40 Anti-Theft 40L Weekender Backpack